Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Downsides of over-amending soil

 Is it true that if adding organic matter is beneficial, adding more will make it even better?
 Plants can be grown in straight compost as long as the porosity is appropriate and salts are not an issue.
-Nonetheless, significant applications of organic soil additions on a regular basis have downsides, including:
+Nonetheless, significant applications of organic soil additions regularly have downsides, including:

 Although phosphorus (P) is an essential plant nutrient, most organic soil amendments contain more than plants require.
-Excessive P levels in the soil can result from repeated applications, increasing the risk of P runoff into lakes and other bodies of water.
+As a result, excessive P levels in the soil can result from repeated applications, increasing the risk of P runoff into lakes and other bodies of water.

 Excess P in lakes causes eutrophication (algae blooms that deplete oxygen levels in the water), causing ecosystem harm and lowering the recreational value of the lake.
-When gardens are positioned near sidewalks and roads, phosphorus runoff is a particular concern in urban areas because it enables for easy passage of garden runoff into storm drains.
+In addition, when gardens are positioned near sidewalks and roads, phosphorus runoff is a particular concern in urban areas because it enables easy passage of garden runoff into storm drains.